BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Results on BPS sheaves

-Similarly, we say that $\mathcal{G}$ is pure above if \eqref{1ineq} holds for all $m>n$.
-I.e. purity is the combination of being pure above and pure below.

-For example, if $X$ is a smooth variety then $\HO(X,\QQ)$ is pure below (considered as a mixed Hodge module on a point), while if $X$ is projective, $\HO(X,\QQ)$ is pure above.
+Purity is the combination of being pure above and pure below.
+If $X$ is a smooth variety then $\HO(X,\QQ)$ is pure below (considered as a mixed Hodge module on a point), while if $X$ is projective, $\HO(X,\QQ)$ is pure above.
 By Poincar\'e duality, it follows that $\HO_c(X,\QQ)$ is pure above if $X$ is smooth.
 From the long exact sequence in compactly supported cohomology, and the fact that a variety can be stratified into smooth pieces, it follows that $\HO_c(X,\QQ)$ is pure above for \textit{all} varieties $X$.
 We will use the following generalisation of this fact. \begin{lemma} Let $\XX$ be a finite type stack.
 Let $p\colon \XX\rightarrow \YY$ be a morphism of stacks.
 Then $p_!\ul{\QQ}_{\XX}$ is pure above. \end{lemma} \begin{proof} Since $p_!\ul{\QQ}_{\XX}$ only depends on the reduced structure of $\XX$, we may assume that $\XX$ is reduced.
 We first claim that $\XX$ can be written as a disjoint union $\XX=\bigcup_{i\in I}\XX_i$ of locally closed smooth substacks, where $I=\{1,\ldots n\}$ is ordered so that $\XX_i$ is open inside

 This follows from the fact that $\XX_{\smooth}$ is smooth and dense inside the reduced stack $\XX$, Noetherian induction, and our assumption that $\XX$ is of finite type.